REAL Older Women Are Reverent, Self-controlled, Teachers

 The broader meaning of “not given to much wine” is Self-control.
 Without self-control, you will be operating in the flesh, “Flashing your ME,” which creates problems in any relationship.

-And, while you take on the role of teacher, you will need self-control.
-One of the most critical attitudes to have while you are teaching or helping anyone is to remember that you do not have to help them.
-That sounds wrong, doesn’t it?
+And while you take on the role of teacher, you will need self-control.
+One of the most critical attitudes to have when teaching or helping others is to remember that you do not have to help them.
+That sounds wrong.

 Unlimited Supply of Self-control from the Holy Spirit

-When you choose to follow the Spirit so that He is controlling self, not flashing your “ME”, then you have the best chance to help.
-But your efforts may or may not help.
-It does not matter.
+When you choose to follow the Spirit so that He is controlling your self, not flashing your “ME”, then you have the best chance to help.
+However, your efforts may or may not be effective.
 That is up to God.

-That is a good implication that there is self-control or control of self in your life.
+That is a reasonable implication that self-control or control of self is part of your life.
 Unlimited control of self comes from your walk with the Holy Spirit and nothing else.
 If you see too little self-control in your life, it may be an indication of how little you trust God and follow the Spirit.
-It is not always that way, but it is a good place to start looking!
+It's not always the case, but it's a good place to start looking.

 Real Older Women Are Teachers

-Did you note the teaching sequence that Paul provided to Titus?
-Paul said the teaching was to happen this way – Titus teaches the older women, and they teach the young women.
-Seems a little inefficient, why not have Titus teach them all at the same time?
+Were you able to note the teaching sequence that Paul provided to Titus?
+Paul said the teaching was to occur in this manner: Titus teaches the older women, and they, in turn, teach the younger women.
+It seems a little inefficient; why not have Titus teach them all at the same time?

-My speculation is that 1) God wants the teachers to grow more through their teaching time, 2) God wants to protect Titus and the younger women from getting involved with each other, and 3) women can more easily identify with other women.
-No matter why, it is the way God asked that the teaching occur.
+I speculate that 1) God wants the teachers to grow more through their teaching time, 2) God wants to protect Titus and the younger women from getting involved with each other, and 3) women can more easily identify with other women.
+Regardless of the reason, it is the way God intended for the teaching to occur.

 What Do You Know AND Apply?

-Before you teach, how about taking inventory of what you know and what you actually apply?
-Your teaching will be a great benefit to both what you know and what you apply.
+Before you teach, consider taking inventory of what you know and what you actually apply.
+Your teaching will be a great benefit to both what you know and how you use it.
 Of course, you may not be prepared to teach some things stated in this passage, but it is never too late to learn!
-Find someone to talk with you and even teach it to you, because God wants you to teach the younger women what they should know and maybe what you did not know when you were young.
+Find someone to talk with you and even teach it to you, because God wants you to teach the younger women what He wants them to know, and maybe what you did not know when you were young.

 Key Topics to Teach